ndd21/PHYS281/docs/index.md

 * **Python Data Science Handbook**, Jake VanderPlas, O'Reilly, [https://jakevdp.github.io/PythonDataScienceHandbook/](https://jakevdp.github.io/PythonDataScienceHandbook/): this book is freely available from the website.

+### Asking for help

+If you send code by email or Teams, or if you post code to a forum, it is always better to copy and paste your code as **text** than to attach a screenshot or a picture of your code; sending your code as text ensures that the recipient can easily run it rather than just look at it.

 ### Ethical programming